Sumeet1203/KC_House/README.md

 # KC_House
-Multiple Linear Regression performed on KC_House dataset to predict price of house using multiple features.
+Multiple Linear Regression performed on KC_House dataset to predict price of houses using multiple features.